copperdogma/next-authjs-psql-base-template/docs/testing/e2e-testing.md

 ## Authentication Testing Strategy

-Since our application uses Firebase Authentication, we've adopted the following approaches for testing auth flows:
+Our application uses NextAuth.js with PostgreSQL for authentication.
+We've adopted the following approaches for testing auth flows:

-1. **Mocked Authentication**: For most tests, we mock the Firebase auth state to avoid actual OAuth flows
+1. **Mocked Authentication**: For most tests, we mock the authentication state
-2. **LocalStorage Simulation**: We simulate authenticated state by setting appropriate localStorage entries
+2. **Cookie Simulation**: We simulate authenticated state by setting appropriate cookies
-3. **Custom Events**: We dispatch custom events to notify the application of auth state changes
+3. **Session Management**: We leverage NextAuth.js session handling for tests
 4. **Protected Routes**: We verify that unauthenticated users are redirected to the login page

 ## Test Database Strategy